On Averaging and Extrapolation for Gradient Descent: Averaging is Strictly Worse than the Last Iterate

 The performance estimation framework has enabled the development of exactly tight convergence rates for gradient descent.
 That is, convergence guarantees that are attained with equality by some problem instance, establishing that no better guarantee is possible.
 Below, we summarize the known (or conjectured) tight convergence rates for four different families of stepsizes $h_k$.
 For each considered stepsize policy on any $L$-smooth convex $f$ with $\|x_0-\xStar\|\leq D$, these tight rates for gradient descent take the form

 and

 Before discussing particular stepsize selections, we first note that no stepsize sequence $h_k$ can produce a rate faster than those above.
-This follows from considering simple Huber functions as prior works~\cite{OGM,Interpolation,Interpolation2,FirstPEP,Teboulle_4T_Analytical} have identified as common worst-case problem instances.
-While we do not focus on momentum methods in this section, we note that the prevalence of the Huber function appears to be shared for momentum methods such as Nesterov acceleration and OGM, as conjectured in \cite{Interpolation}. \begin{lemma} For any $N,L,D>0$ and $h_k> 0$, there exists a problem instance with $L$-smooth convex $f$ and $\|x_0-\xStar\|\leq D$ such that
+This follows from considering simple Huber functions as prior works~\cite{FirstPEP,OGM,Interpolation,Interpolation2,Teboulle_4T_Analytical} have identified as common worst-case problem instances.
+While we do not focus on momentum methods in this section, we note that the prevalence of the Huber function appears to be shared for momentum methods such as Nesterov acceleration and OGM, as conjectured in \cite{Interpolation}. \begin{lemma} Consider gradient descent with stepsizes $h = (h_0, \dots, h_{N-1})$.
+For any $L,D>0$, there exists a problem instance with $L$-smooth convex $f$ and $\|x_0-\xStar\|\leq D$ such that

 There also exists an $L$-smooth convex $f$ with